SraiKree/Rocket-Shoot-Asteroid-Game/README.md

 # 🚀 Rocket Shooter – HTML5 Canvas Minigame

 A lightweight, retro-inspired space shooter built using **HTML**, **CSS**, and **JavaScript**, designed to be easily embedded into any website.
-You control a pixel rocket, shoot down falling asteroids, and rack up your score – all set against a sleek black-and-red starfield backdrop.
+You control a pixel rocket, shoot down falling asteroids, and rack up your score – all set against a sleek black-and-red dynamic star backdrop.

 ---